Mary Laffey Beemsterboer, TCRG

 Mary began her Irish dancing career with the Hibernian Irish Dancers at the early age of 5.
 Competing for over 18 years, Mary had an illustrious competitive career and retired in 1989 after dancing at the World Championships in Ireland.
 At that time, Mary assumed ownership, directorship and artistic control of The Celtic Academy of Irish Dance (formerly the Hibernian Irish Dancers).
 In 1991 Mary received her official teaching certification (TCRG) from An Coimisiun le Rinci Gaelacha.

 Mary’s devotion to the Irish culture and dance began at an early age.
 Her enthusiasm and dedication to this unique art form shows in the pride she has for her dancers and the groups she supports.
 Mary holds a Bachelor’s Degree in Elementary Education from Wright State University, is a member of the Ladies Ancient Order of Hibernians, United Irish of Dayton, The Dayton Feis, Irish Dance Teacher’s Association of Mid-America, Irish Dance Teacher’s Association of North America, and An Coimisiun le Rinci Gaelacha.
+She was named Daytonian of the Week by Dayton.com.
 Mary attributes her success to the support from her husband, Dan Beemsterboer, as well as her family, friends, her dancers, and her teaching partner and sister, Laureen Laffey.

 Laureen Laffey, TMRF

 Laureen began her Irish dancing career with the Hibernian Irish Dancers at the early age of 5.
 After many successful years of competitive dancing, Laureen began teaching the Hibernian Dancers at the young age of 16, due to the marriage and move of her teacher, Julie Wahlrab, TCRG.